rajahwu/Perl/readme.md

 ### scripts

-Contains miscellaneous scripts for various tasks.
+Miscellaneous scripts for various tasks.

 ### tmp

-Contains temporary files.
+Temporary files.

 ### web

-Contains web-related files and directories.
+Web-related files and directories.

 - **astro**: Astro files for the web.
 - **docs**: Documentation for the web.